Boochoo/SEN/project.md

 As newbies for software engineering and it's tools such as Github, we faced some difficulties of getting used to learn its ways.
 But as the hours we spend on it increased, the level of difficulty and vagueness started to decrease but we will need to spend some more time working on it on our own to see all the difficulties vanish.

+Working hours ranged between 17-20 hours from each of us.
+The division of the documentation parts was totally fair for each one of us and everyone managed to do their job completely and on time.